 According to the Zeroth Law of Thermodynamics, two systems that are in thermal equilibrium with a third system separately are also in thermal equilibrium with each other.

-Question 2: Write the Significance of the Zeroth Law of Thermodynamics.
+Question 3: What is the Significance of the Zeroth Law of Thermodynamics?

-Question 3: What is the difference between Heat and Temperature for a System?
+Question 6: What is the difference between Heat and Temperature?

-- Heat is a form of energy that is transferred between two bodies because of a temperature difference existing between them.
+- Heat is a form of energy that is transferred between two bodies because if there is a temperature difference between them.

-- While Temperature may be defined as the thermal condition of a body that determines the direction of heat flow i.e. it determines whether the body will receive heat from another body or it will give heat to the same.
+- Temperature is degree of hotness and coldness of the body and it may be defined as the thermal condition of a body that determines the direction of heat flow i.e. it determines whether the body will receive heat from another body or it will give heat to the same.